-Key audit matter How our audit addressed the key audit matter Connection assets and restatement of financial statements The Company has entered into electrical connection agreements with a transmission company for connection to the transmission system.
+Key audit matter

+Connection assets and restatement of financial statements

+The Company has entered into electrical connection agreements with a transmission company for connection to the transmission system.

 In the prior year, right of use assets were recognized for connection asset agreements and amortized over a period of 15 years based on the assets' useful economic lives.

 In the current year, Management has reassessed the terms of the contract to assess the control of the connection assets.
 Considering the load dispatch center function of the transmission company, along with the right to operate and maintain the connection assets, management has concluded that the control for connection assets remains with the transmission company.
 Further, management has assessed that the Company will receive the benefits from connection assets for the duration of the plant's operation.
 Accordingly, right of use assets for connection agreements have been derecognized retrospectively; connection charges will be recognized as prepaid connection charges and amortized over the estimated useful life of the plant.
 Consequently, the comparative information presented in the financial statements has been restated.

-This was assessed to be a key audit matter as a result of the following: • The significance of this amount in relation to the financial statements as a whole; • The significant judgements applied to determine the control of the connection assets; • The quantum of the consequential restatement required to take the above into account.
-Refer to note 2 (Significant accounting policies) note 3 (Critical accounting estimates and judgements) and prior year financial statements and supporting documentation on a sample basis; • Assessed the mathematical accuracy of the underlying calculations supporting the restatement; • Determined that all amounts that should have impacted by the restatement were appropriately adjusted; and • Assessed the disclosures in the financial statements relating to this matter against the requirements of IFRSs.
+This was assessed to be a key audit matter as a result of the following:

+- The significance of this amount in relation to the financial statements as a whole; - The significant judgements applied to determine the control of the connection assets; - The quantum of the consequential restatement required to take the above into account.

+Refer to note 2 (Significant accounting policies) note 3 (Critical accounting estimates and judgements) and note 34 Restatement) to the financial statements for further details.